rdbc-io/rdbc/rdbc-doc/docs/scala/types.md

 [`ConversionException`]({{scaladocRoot}}/io/rdbc/api/exceptions/ConversionException.html)
 is thrown.

-## Statement argument type conversions
+## Explicitly setting database type in statements

-When setting statement arguments, in case when a given Scala type maps to more than one database type there is no way for the API client to enforce conversion to a specific database type.
-This is the case only for two Scala types: `String` which always maps to NVARCHAR and `Array[Byte]` which always maps to VARBINARY.
+When setting statement arguments, in case when a given Scala type maps to more than one database type and you want to enforce this argument to be represented as a specific database type, a `SqlParam` class can be used.
+For example, if you want to pass `:::scala "my text"` as a `CLOB`, instead of passing bare `"my text"`, pass `:::scala SqlParam("my text", SqlClob)`.
+Any `SqlType` instance can be used to specify an SQL type.

 ## Vendor specific types